pantheon-systems/documentation/source/content/global-cdn.md

 tags: [cache, cdn, launch, security]
 ---

 Pantheon's [Global CDN](https://pantheon.io/features/global-cdn) is a core platform offering, with improved performance and security for customer sites.
-Content is served from 70+ global **POP**s (Points Of Presence) where site pages and assets are cached, and [HTTPS](/https) certificates are fully managed using [Let's Encrypt](https://letsencrypt.org).
+Tap into powerful and strategically distributed Points of Presence (POPs) around the globe, where site pages and assets are cached, and [HTTPS](/https) certificates are fully managed using [Let's Encrypt](https://letsencrypt.org).

 <Enablement title="Agency WebOps Training" link="https://pantheon.io/learn-pantheon?docs">